theuerc/Website/src/routes/blog/gitpod-self-hosted-0.4.0.md

 <h2>New Admin UI</h2>

 This release ships with a new web UI for administrative tasks.
-The UI is particularly handy when providing support fo users.
+The UI is particularly handy when providing support for users.
-It allows for easy listing and searching of users and worksapces.
+It allows for easy listing and searching of users and workspaces.
 When selecting a user, the UI will show the user's details and workspaces, as you can in the following screenshot:

 ![Gitpod Admin UI](../../../static/images/blog/gitpod-self-hosted-0.4.0/sh-userdetails2.png)